 The bus services to Malham run most frequently on Saturdays, Sundays and Bank Holidays.
 Details of the services with links to timetables and further information are as follows:

-- service 210 runs on Saturdays from Skipton to Malham, calling at Gargrave, Airton and Kirkby Malham.
+- service 210 and service 211 runs from Skipton to Malham, calling at Gargrave, Airton and Kirkby Malham.

 Cravenlink service 883/884 runs every Sunday and Bank Holiday Monday from Easter weekend until mid-October from York, Harrogate, Ilkley and Skipton to Malham, also calling at Gargrave, Airton and Kirkby Malham.
 There is a connecting bus from Wakefield and Leeds (service 870) to connect with this service at Ilkley.